-Interdisciplinary Group Minor in Archaeology: six courses
+Interdisciplinary Group Minor in Archaeology: six courses, 18-21 semester hours.

 In December 1994, the Faculty Senate approved a new minor in archaeology, a description of which follows.
-This minor may be taken in conjunction with any major, and can in most cases be completed with only two courses in addition to the usual core and major requirements.
-Students interested should seek faculty advice as specified below
+This minor may be taken in conjunction with any major.
+Students interested should seek faculty advice as specified below.